 In the mid-1980s, non-governmental organizations (NGOs) began to play a stronger role in Canada, no longer satisfied to simply call for, or rely on, the leadership of governments.
 Hence, the BC environmental scene was very connected during the nineties and it was a busy time.

 Once organizations became familiar with the Watershed Sentinel they began sending updates on environmental initiatives.
-As a board member of the Georgia Strait Alliance, Executive Director for Reach for Unbleached, and attendee of British Columbia Environmental Network meetings, our Editrix, Delores, found that there was no shortage of topics to report on and the Watershed Sentinel became, as it is now, a voice from the environmental movement.
+As a board member of the Georgia Strait Alliance, Executive Director for Reach for Unbleached, and attendee of British Columbia Environmental Network meetings, Delores found that there was no shortage of topics to report on and the Watershed Sentinel became, as it is now, a voice from the environmental movement.

-The advent of the electronic information age was upon us and although we were still gathering information the old fashioned way via books and articles, we opened our first email account in 1993 and in 1996 we began to put WS articles on the Reach for Unbleached website, an organization which worked on pulp mill pollution.
+The advent of the electronic information age was upon us and although we were still gathering information the old fashioned way via books and articles, we opened our first email account in 1993 and in 1996 we began to put WS articles on the website of Reach for Unbleached, an organization which worked on pulp mill pollution from 1995 to 2017.

-When good ol’ Rev Canada would not allow Friends of Cortes to operate the Watershed Sentinel magazine as a charitable activity, Delores bought it for $1 and ran it as a private business for 10 years.
-Friends of Cortes continues to support the magazine by paying for articles and buying subscriptions for their members – there was a Friends of Cortes page until 2009.
+When good ol’ Rev Canada would not allow Friends of Cortes to operate the Watershed Sentinel magazine as a charitable activity, Delores bought it for $1 and ran it as a private business for a few years before the non-profit Watershed Sentinel Educational Society was formed in 2004 to continue publication of the magazine and expand its educational mandate.
+Friends of Cortes continues to support the magazine by paying for articles and buying subscriptions for their members.

 Through most of the nineties the magazine was laid out by hand with a ruler and wax, and mailing was done by a volunteer bee on Cortes Island.